Skip to content

 2. Create a new clan flake:

-Note: This creates a new directory in your current location
+Note: This creates a new directory in your current location.
+Depending on your connection speed, this step may take a few minutes.

-Enter a name for the new clan: my-clan
+Enter a name for the new clan: MY-NEW-CLAN

 Project Structure

-Your new directory, my-clan, should contain the following structure:
+Your new directory, MY-NEW-CLAN, should contain the following structure:

 ├── clan.nix